proteanhq/protean/docs/core-concepts/building-blocks/aggregates.md

 ### Aggregates enclose business invariants. { data-toc-label="Invariants" }

-Aggregates contain invariants that should be satisfied at all times - they are checked before and after every change to the aggregate.
+Aggregates contain invariants that should always be satisfied - they are checked before and after every change to the aggregate.
 Invariants can be specified at the level of an aggregate's fields, the entire aggregate cluster, individual entities, or domain services that operate on multiple aggregates.